 If you hated colour bathrooms the first time around, then avert your eyes now.
 However, like me, you might be inspired by the companies who are rescuing coloured suites from landfill and by the use of exuberant pattern and colour in our once white Edwardian-inspired bathrooms.
 If you fancy reading the full 4 page feature, it is in the January 2023 issue of Saga magazine.
 Click my Instagram reel here to see a sneak peak!

-Thank you so much for reading this post which I hope has given you some inspiration to give your home new shape.
-I wish you a very healthy and happy New Year.
+Thank you so much for reading this post which I hope has given you some inspiration to give your home new shape and if you need any help with this, don’t forget to take a look at my Styling Box interior design service.
+In the meantime, I wish you a very healthy and happy New Year.

 With best wishes, from Charis x